Best Of

 BMW 4 Series Convertible

-BMW prides itself on producing what it believes to be ultimate driving machines and offers brilliant convertible options.
-Its Z4 is a very appealing sports car, but what if you regularly transport more than one passenger, or you are off on a grand tour and want some extra space?
+BMW says it makes "the ultimate driving machines", so naturally, its done a few convertibles in its time.
+Today's Z4 is a very appealing sports car, but what if you regularly transport more than one passenger, or you are off on a grand tour and want some extra space?
 Enter the 4 Series.
 Elegant, refined, and great to drive, BMW has nailed the brief.

 Read the review or explore the BMW 4 Series range on Auto Trader